Christian Saydee

 Christian Nyensuah Saydee (born 10 May 2002) is an English footballer who plays as a forward for club Wigan Athletic.

 Career

 AFC Bournemouth

 Saydee joined the Pro Touch Soccer Academy at age nine, before joining the Reading Academy.
-He joined the AFC Bournemouth academy in 2018, having being released by Reading in the summer of that year.
+He joined the AFC Bournemouth academy in 2018, having been released by Reading in the summer of that year.

 In 2020, he was sent on loan to Poole Town in the English seventh division.
 After that, Saydee was sent on loan to English fifth division club Weymouth.
 On 31 July 2021, he debuted for Bournemouth during a 5–0 win over MK Dons, scoring a goal and getting an assist on his debut for the club.
 Saydee made his league debut for the Cherries in the opening fixture of the season; a 2–2 home draw against West Brom.

 Loan to Burton Albion

 On 31 January 2022, Saydee joined EFL League One side Burton Albion on loan for the remainder of the 2021–22 season.